geekp2p/solo-node/README.md

 compose up`.
 If the problem persists, restart Docker Desktop or reboot the host to re-establish the named pipe connection.

+#### `Stratum connect failed ...
+Could not resolve host: ckpool-testnet.example.com`

+The BFGMiner proxies default to the internal CKPool containers (`ckpool-solo-main` and `ckpool-solo-testnet`).
+If you set `CKPOOL_MAIN_HOST`/`CKPOOL_TESTNET_HOST` in `.env`, ensure those hostnames resolve from inside the Docker network.
+Leaving these variables commented in `.env` will use the built-in container names that work out of the box.

 ## Payout addresses in this pack
 - Mainnet: `1D7VcBnYgCW6zqNP4NmdS4kia4yLGHNfw`